California DMV Knowledge Exam Shows Low Pass Rates

 During the first two weeks of 2015, more than 115,000 new applicants has taken the written DMV knowledge exam in California.
 This is a result of the driver’s license law known as AB60 that went into effect on January 1.
 The new law allows undocumented immigrants to apply for a California driver’s license if they have been living in California for at least six months.

-The test pass rate among these new tests takers is not good.
+The test pass rate among these new tests takers is poor.

 Only one out of three Spanish speaking test takers pass their first attempt at the California DMV knowledge exam, according to numbers released by www.dmv.ca.gov.
 In Nevada, which implemented a similar law, the passing rate is less than one out of three (30%).